Stackclash/5e-vault/5. Mechanics/Items/Sillypad Hhbh.md

 ## Effect:

 As an action you may rub this herb on your skin.
 If you do so, you undergo a random, harmless transformation determined by rolling on the table below.
-This effect lasts for 4 hours or until a lesser restoration spell or similar magic is cast on you, after which you revert back to your normal form.
+This effect lasts for 4 hours or until a [[5.
+Mechanics/Spells/Lesser Restoration.md\|lesser restoration]] spell or similar magic is cast on you, after which you revert back to your normal form.

 **Sillypad Effect Table**